-The American Studies Association’s Committee on Critical Ethnic Studies calls for submissions for the 2015 Comparative Ethnic Studies Prize, awarded to a participant in the annual meeting of the American Studies Association.
+The American Studies Association’s Committee on Critical Ethnic Studies calls for submissions for the 2016 Critical Ethnic Studies Prize, awarded to a participant in the annual meeting of the American Studies Association.
 Any paper given at the meeting is eligible for consideration, provided that it does not exceed 15 pages, including the notes.
 The paper should be a work-in-progress.
-The author of the winning paper will receive a $500 award at the annual meeting to be held October 8-11 in Toronto, Canada.
+The author of the winning paper will receive a $500 award at the annual meeting to be held November 17-20 in Denver, Colorado.

-Relevant submissions will contrast or connect the process of race-making or the experiences of ethnic communities with similar processes or experiences inside or outside the United States.
-All essays must be global and/or comparative, focusing on the power of race/ethnicity to shape the lives of diverse groups of people.
+Relevant submissions will contrast or connect the process of race-making or the experiences of racialized communities with similar processes or experiences inside or outside the United States.
+All essays must focus on the power of race/ethnicity to shape the lives of diverse groups of people.